- What Happened?

 The Environmental Protection Agency recommends that some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly people and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 Environmental Protection Agency (EPA)/ Centers for Disease Control and Prevention (CDC) guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline at 800-426-4791.

 Cryptosporidium is a parasite that lives in the intestines of infected animals or humans.
 An oocyst (oh-sist) refers to the resting stage of a single Cryptosporidium organism.
 The oocyst has a protective shell-like structure that protects the organism from harsh environmental conditions, such as chlorine disinfection.
-Many types of Cryptosporidium exist, but most are not infectious in humans.
+Many types of Cryptosporidium exist, but not all are known to cause illness in humans.

 Cryptosporidium is a microscopic parasite that can cause temporary gastrointestinal illness called cryptosporidiosis.
 Cryptosporidiosis can be caused by consuming water contaminated with infected animal excrement or from oral contact with feces from an infected person.
 Watery diarrhea is the most common symptom, but stomach cramps, nausea, vomiting, and fever are other symptoms.
 Symptoms typically develop four to six days after the infection and can last between one and two weeks.
 In rare occasions, symptoms can reoccur for up to thirty days.
 While the majority of adults and children with healthy immune systems recover naturally, it is recommended to contact your medical provider if you have specific concerns.
 Immuno-compromised people may be at higher risk and should consult with their health care provider for additional preventative information.